Home

 All about Basalt and Appinite Properties

 Know all about Basalt and Appinite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt and Appinite belong to Igneous Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Appinite is Porphyritic.
 Basalt appears Dull and Soft and Appinite appears Dull, Banded and Foilated.
-The luster of Basalt is not available while that of Appinite is subvitreous to dull.
+The luster of Basalt is while that of Appinite is subvitreous to dull.
 Basalt is available in black, brown, light to dark grey colors whereas Appinite is available in black, bluish - grey, brown, dark greenish - grey, green, grey colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Appinite are an oil and gas reservoir, as a feed additive for livestock, gemstone, metallurgical flux, production of lime, soil conditioner.

 Compare Igneous Rocks